-- Thaw Just a Little: If you’re using frozen filets, I recommend letting them sit at room temperature just for a few minutes, while the air fryer preheats.
-Pat dry, bread, and go!
-The tiny bit of thawing time, plus patting dry, will help the breading stick to the fish.
+- Thaw Just a Little: If you’re using frozen filets, I recommend letting them sit at room temperature just for a few minutes while the air fryer preheats.
+The tiny bit of thawing time will help the breading stick to the fish.
 If your fish are encased in ice glaze, use cool running water to melt it away.
 Then let the fish thaw for a few minutes, pat dry, and proceed.

-- Don’t Crowd the Air Fryer: While it might be tempting to load up the air fryer basket, the fish won’t cook evenly if you do.
-It’s best to leave a little room around each filet, so that the air can circulate and crisp up every piece.
-If your air fryer can’t hold all of the fish comfortably, you should cook it in batches.
+- Don’t Crowd the Air Fryer: It’s best to leave a little room around each filet so that the air can circulate and crisp up every piece of the fish.
+If your air fryer can’t hold all of the fish comfortably, cook them in batches.

 - To reheat, place the fish in a preheated 350°F oven or air fryer.
-If you’re using a regular oven, you can reheat it on a wire rack over a baking sheet, or directly on the baking sheet itself – your call.
-It will take about 6 to 8 minutes or so in a regular oven, and couple minutes in an air fryer.
+If you’re using a regular oven, you can reheat it on a wire rack over a baking sheet or directly on the baking sheet itself – your call.
+It will take about 6 minutes or so in a regular oven and a couple of minutes in an air fryer.

 Air Fryer Parmesan Crusted Tilapia